Kiran-Jones/tse/indexer/IMPLEMENTATION.md

 We leverage the modules of libcs50, most notably `bag`, `hashtable`, and `webpage`.
 See that directory for module interfaces.
 The new `webpage` module allows us to represent pages as `webpage_t` objects, to fetch a page from the Internet, and to scan a (fetched) page for URLs; in that regard, it serves as the *pagefetcher* described in the design.
-Indeed, `webpage_fetch` enforces the 1-second delay for each fetch, so our crawler need not implement that part of the spec.

 ## Function prototypes